mnncorrect

 Template Parameters

-Index_Integer type for the observation index of the neighbor search.
+Index_Integer type for the observation indices.

-Float_Floating-point type for the distances in the neighbor search.
+Float_Floating-point type for the input/output data.

 Member Data Documentation